-Human rights lawyer Aleksey Ladin released from administrative detention in Crimea
+Human rights lawyer Aleksey Ladin disbarred

 On 27 October 2023, human rights defender and lawyer Aleksey Ladin was released after completing 14 days of administrative arrest in the detention centre in Simferopol in Russian-occupied Crimea.